 About Me

 I'm Jed Saxon, if you couldn't tell by the URL of this site.
-I'm a software developer based in Victoria, Australia currently finishing off my (boring) Computer Science degree at Swinburne University.
+I'm a software developer based in Victoria, Australia, with a Bachelor in Computer Science (at Swinburne).

 I have strong opinions against social media , large language models , and generally maintain a minimal lifestyle.
 I have a very barebones Neovim config and am still rocking the default colour scheme.
 My DWM setup is equally minimal, only having yellow window borders so I don't get lost.